SS Philippines Victory

-The SS Philippines Victory was the fifth Victory ship built during World War II.
+SS Philippines Victory was the fifth Victory ship built during World War II.
 She was launched by the California Shipbuilding Company on March 11, 1944, and completed on May 9, 1944.
 She was built in 113 days under the Emergency Shipbuilding program.

 Philippines Victory was one of the new 10,500-ton class ship to be known as Victory ships designed to replace the earlier Liberty Ships.
 Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, had a thinner stack set farther toward the superstructure and had a long raised forecastle.

 Philippines Victory served in the Pacific Ocean during World War II.

 Construction

 The ship's United States Maritime Commission designation was VC2-S-AP3, hull number 5 (V-5).

 On March 11, 1944 Philippines Victory was christened by Mrs. Carmen Soriano, wife of Andres Soriano, Secretary of Finance to President Manuel Quezon of the Philippines and launched at Wilmington, Los Angeles.
 The ship was completed and delivered to the wartime operator of all United States oceangoing shipping, the War Shipping Administration (WSA), on May 9, 1944.
 Philippines Victory was assigned to Alcoa Steamship Company under a standard WSA operating agreement at that time.
 That agreement continued until the ship's lay up May 3, 1944.